jekyll/minima/README.md

 A skin is a Sass file named in the format `minima-*` and is the core file imported by the `assets/css/style.scss`.
-It defines the variable defaults related to the "color" aspect of the theme and imports two components:
+It defines the variable defaults related to the "color" aspect of the theme.

-  - `minima/initialize.scss` &mdash; Defines the theme's *skin-agnostic* variable defaults and sass partials for styles.
-  - `minima/custom-styles.scss` &mdash; A hook for overriding the predefined styles. (*Note: Cannot override variables*)

 A skin also embeds the Sass rules related to syntax-highlighting since that is primarily related to color and has to be adjusted in harmony with the current skin.